 State of the art construction and energy conserving methods have made indoor air quality a matter of increasing concern.
 Air infiltration and air exchange rates have been substantially reduced.
-Thus, certain airborne contaminants, which were previously dissipated by normal air infiltration and air exchange, tend to accumulate in your recreational vehicle.
+Thus, certain air-borne contaminates, which were previously dissipated by normal air infiltration and air exchange, tend to accumulate in your recreational vehicle.
 These contaminants may be generated by building products emissions, smoking, cooking, fuel burning appliances and usual human activity.
 Adequate ventilation will reduce the level of air contaminants.
-Such periodic airing is required on a regular basis.
+Such periodic airing is required on a regular basis and particularly during periods of high temperature and high humidity and after prolonged storage.